Skip to main content

 3. What we have planned for this year

-Our spending plans for 2023 to 2024
+Our spending plans for 2025 to 2026

-The level of Council Tax
+The level of Council tax

 Service delivery

 The Council aims to maintain the delivery and high standard of its services to residents, protecting front line services within the reduced funding available.
-The Council has no funding gap in 2023-24 although we have increased costs due to increase inflation driving up pay increases and cost of any 3rd party services such as waste collection and leisure services.
+The Council has no funding gap in 2025-26 although we have increased costs due to increased inflation driving up pay increases and cost of any 3rd party services such as waste collection and leisure services.
 The Council continues to review alternative methods of delivery of services through some services being provided through partnership and shared working arrangements, reducing costs and creating efficiencies of service.

 Working together to plan for the Forest of Dean’s future

-A formal budget consultation took place during December 2022 and January 2023.
+A formal budget consultation took place during December 2024 and January 2025.
 Interested parties including businesses, tenants, residents, staff and trade unions were encouraged to comment on the budget proposals.

-Spending plans 2023-24
+Spending plans 2025-26

 Spending